 How many Roosevelt Island residents, in any of seven complexes, know they may be the most highly taxed people in the United States?
 Not many because they never see it clearly when they file all their other taxes every year, but it’s no less a burden.

-Living in New York City, you’re already burdened with federal, state and local taxes.
-But then, if you live on this narrow slip of East River rock, you pay an extra tax for running RIOC.
+Living in New York City, you’re already loaded down with federal, state and local taxes.
+But then, if you live on this narrow slip of East River rock, you pay an extra tax that goes into running RIOC.

-Here’s an important point: That tax is substantial, and as an added frustration, those who pay get little say in how much it is or how it’s spent.
+The Roosevelt Island RIOC Tax is substantial, and as an added frustration, those who pay get little say in how much it is or how it’s spent.